secdev/scapy/doc/scapy/layers/netflow.rst

 NetflowV9 / IPfix
 -----------------

 Netflow v9 and IPfix use a template based system.
-This means that records that are sent over the wire reauire a "Template" to be sent previously in a Flowset packet.
+This means that records that are sent over the wire require a "Template" to be sent previously in a Flowset packet.

 This template is required to understand thr format of the record, therefore needs to be provided when building or dissecting those.